-Selkäliitto, The Finnish Spinal Health Association, is a non-governmental organisation (NGO) established in 1988.
+Selkäliitto, The Finnish Spinal Health Association, is a nonprofit organisation established in 1988.
 It is a nationwide health organisation.
 The Finnish Spinal Health Association encourages people to take care of their spine.
 Back pain is a major health issue.
 About 80 per cent of adults will suffer back pain at some point in their lives, back pain is one of the most common reasons for missed work.

 Goals and activities

 The Finnish Spinal Health Association aims to raise awareness, prevent spinal diseases, promote spinal health and issues important to people suffering from spinal disorders.
 The activities include providing information and advice to all people affected by back and neck pain as well as third-sector activities to its member associations (support, training and communications services).